When Normality Tests Detect Equilibrium Distributions of Finite N-Body Systems: Abstract

 \section{Abstract}

-The particle number $N$ can be used as a quantitative gauge of non-Gaussianity.
+{The particle number $N$ can be used as a quantitative gauge of non-Gaussianity.
 This idea extends to systems that are not literally finite by assigning them a notional $N$ that captures the same deviation.
-For an ideal gas with \(N\) insufficiently large for the thermodynamic limit, the velocity distribution that maximises Havrda–Charvát entropy departs markedly from the Maxwell–Boltzmann (Gaussian) form obtained in that limit.
-We explore how five standard normality tests—Kolmogorov–Smirnov, Anderson–Darling, Cramér–von Mises, Jarque–Bera and Shapiro–Wilk—respond to samples drawn from this finite-$N$ equilibrium distribution.
-A large-scale Monte-Carlo study maps the tests’ statistical power across system size \(N\) and sample size \(n\), providing practical reference tables for deciding when finite-size effects remain detectable.
+For an ideal gas with $N$ insufficiently large for the thermodynamic limit, the velocity distribution that maximises Havrda--Charv\'at entropy departs markedly from the Maxwell--Boltzmann (Gaussian) form obtained in that limit.
+We explore how five standard normality tests---Kolmogorov--Smirnov, Anderson--Darling, Cram\'er--von Mises, Jarque--Bera and Shapiro--Wilk---respond to samples drawn from this finite-$N$ equilibrium distribution.
+A large-scale Monte Carlo study maps the tests' statistical power across system size $N$ and sample size $n$, providing practical reference tables and a heuristic scaling law, visualised as a contour plot, that together indicate when finite-size effects remain detectable.}